-FEBRUARY 21, 2002 AT 6:00 PM RIVERDALE HIGH SCHOOL AUDITORIUM - 2600 BUCKINGHAM ROAD iblic Information Workshop will be held to on February 21, 2002 at Riverdale School Auditorium to provide information about the planning process for the Lee County Community Plan (see map of Fort Myers Shores planning area w).
+FEBRUARY 21, 2002 AT 6:00 PM RIVERDALE HIGH SCHOOL AUDITORIUM - 2600 BUCKINGHAM ROAD

+Iblic Information Workshop will be held to on February 21, 2002 at Riverdale School Auditorium to provide information about the planning process for the Lee County Community Plan (see map of Fort Myers Shores planning area w).
 The East Lee County Community Plan is a communitywide initiative that ead to a plan incorporating the community's vision of what East Lee County ook like in the future.
-The workshop will describe the six-month planning as and the opportunities for public participation in developing the plan.
+The workshop will describe the six-month planning ass and the opportunities for public participation in developing the plan.
 Your is needed, so please plan on attending.
-For additional information, please
+For additional information, please and the opportunities for public participation in developing the plan.